inplayer-org/docs/docs/jssdk.md

 ## Full Technical Reference

 The InPlayer SDK for JS allows developers to build libraries and applications that use InPlayer Platform services.
-The JS SDK can be used for any frontend project.
+The JS SDK applies to  any frontend project.

-You can find the full technical reference of all the SDK methods, [here.](https://inplayer-org.github.io/inplayer.js/)

-However, we advise you to read this tutorial thoroughly, before jumping into exploring the SDK.
+You can find the full technical reference of all the SDK methods, [here.](https://inplayer-org.github.io/inplayer.js/) However, we advise you to read this tutorial thoroughly, before jumping into exploring the SDK.

 ## Installing the SDK

-You can find the InPlayer JS SDK on this [NPM url.](https://www.npmjs.com/package/@inplayer-org/inplayer.js)

-To use the SDK, you can install the package directly from NPM:
+To find the InPlayer JS SDK refer to [NPM,](https://www.npmjs.com/package/@inplayer-org/inplayer.js) from where you can install the package, directly.

 ```bash
 npm install –save @inplayer-org/inplayer.js